 At the Primary School level, we aim to provide a safe and comfortable environment conducive to learning for all of our students.
 Based on a whole-child approach and the principles of child development, we provide our students with opportunities to learn appropriate responses to the dilemmas and conflicts that arise in life.
-Resources in place to facilitate student growth in the personal and social domain include a school-wide focus on respect and kindness supported by the Learner Profile, a guidance curriculum focused on being proactive and preventative toward behaviours typical of primary school students, and a knowledgeable and compassionate staff of classroom teachers, teaching assistants, school counselors, and principals.
+The resources that are in place to facilitate student growth in the personal and social domain include a school-wide focus on respect and kindness supported by the Learner Profile, a social-emotional learning curriculum focused on being proactive and preventative toward behaviours typical of primary school students, and a knowledgeable and compassionate staff of classroom teachers, teaching assistants, student support staff, and principals.

 In the event of conduct disruptive to the learning of the student or to their fellow students, the classroom teacher will guide the student toward more appropriate behaviours and will involve the parents in this process as needed.
-Continued disruption to the learning environment will result in the teacher consulting with the counselor and/or administrator depending upon the type of behaviours.
-Students may be required to attend counseling sessions or may be directed by the administrator in an activity promoting restitution.
-Further infractions may involve a student support team meeting to further support the student, to consider next steps, and ensure a safe and supportive learning environment for all students.
+Continued disruption to the learning environment will result in the teacher consulting with the counsellor and/or administrator depending upon the type of behaviours.
+Students may be required to attend counselling sessions or may be directed by the administrator in an activity practicing restorative actions.
+Further infractions may result in multiple forms of interventions involving student support team members, administrators, the student's teachers, and the student's family members.

-We will consider the age and grade level of the student, as well as the gravity of the offense.
-Disciplinary interventions may begin with restorative chats, warnings, loss of privileges and proceed to in-school or out of school suspensions, counseling when needed, and potentially, expulsion.
+We will consider the age and grade level of the student, as well as the gravity of the offence.
+Disciplinary interventions may begin with restorative chats, warnings, loss of privileges and proceed to in-school or out of school suspensions, counselling when needed, and potentially, expulsion.
 It should be stressed that it is expected that the majority of discipline problems can and will be handled within the classroom.
 This policy is focused on dealing with discipline problems that are not able to be handled within the usual approaches.

 The school is committed to the building of a strong home/school relationship in the belief that parents are integral partners in the process of their child's personal and social growth.
-For behaviour definitions please refer to Appendix 6.
+For behaviour definitions please refer to Appendix 7.